stingraze/url-network-visualizer/README.md

 This will be put into pandas dataframe and then to networkx for network study.
 This will then be put into matplotlib for visualization.

-Error handling when df value is None is not yet implemented.
+Error handling when df value is None was implemented on 10/26/2022 17:30PM.